Teaching Numbers & Counting to Preschoolers (Singapore)

 The simplest and most powerful activity: count things in your daily life.
 Out loud.
 Together.

-- "Let us count the stairs as we walk up.
+- "Let's count the stairs going up to our flat.
 1, 2, 3..."

 - "Can you put 4 forks on the table for dinner?"